Cedrick-KC/ReactComputerVisionTemplate/README.md

-Let's Dtect Objects With TensorFlow.js and React.js
+Let's Detect Objects With TensorFlow.js and React.js